Exawind/amr-wind/docs/sphinx/user/inputs_Actuator.rst

 .. input_param:: Actuator.FixedWingLine.pitch

-   **type:** Real number, optional
+   **type:** Real number, mandatory

    This is the pitch angle of the blade in degrees.
 All coordinates will be pitched by this angle.
 In the case of a fixed wing, this would be the angle of attack of the wing with respect to the inflow velocity.
+This argument is mandatory unless a pitch timetable is specified.

 .. input_param:: Actuator.FixedWingLine.span_locs